santinalbrowns/paychangu/README.md

     client := paychangu.New("your_secret_key")
     ```

-3. To initiate a payment, you need to create a PayChanguRequest with the required details, such as Amount, Currency, TxRef, and customer details.
+3. To initiate a payment, you need to create a Request with the required details, such as Amount, Currency, TxRef, and customer details.

     ```go
-    request := paychangu.PayChanguRequest{
+    request := paychangu.Request{
         Amount:    10500,
         Currency:  "MWK",
         FirstName: "John",